buckyoung/ti83/README.md

 TI-83+
 ======

-Several useful CS programs for my TI-83.
+Useful CS programs for a TI-83.

-Keep in mind these were programmed on the calculator itself.